tegacodes/lectures/art-is-research/art-as-research.md

 Unlike science, there is no “one way” of doing art (or design).

-But there are defined research methods that artists use in their process as well as an extenisive, albeit loose taxonomy of strategies artists deploy in their practices to produce new thinking and new knowledge (aka research).
-As we look at the examples in this lecture, ask yourself what research processes has the artist undertaken to produce the work, and what artistic strategies are being used (immersion, humor, estrangement, juxtaposition etc etc) to produce new thinking or experiences.
+But there are defined research methods that artists use in their process as well as an extenisive, albeit loose taxonomy of strategies artists deploy in their practices to produce new thinking and new knowledge lecture, ask yourself what research processes has the artist undertaken to produce the work, and what artistic strategies are being used (immersion, humor, estrangement, juxtaposition etc etc) to produce new thinking or experiences.

 We will also consider some of the scholarly literature and language around art as research.